Fall 2016 Enrollment

 Molloy students can earn degrees in a variety of outstanding academic programs, including the liberal arts, social and natural sciences, nursing, business, education, social work, speech therapy, music therapy, and many more.

-New programs include a New Media major, a Theatre Arts major (in conjunction with a professional musical theatre conservatory in New York City), and a four-year degree in Nuclear Medicine Technology.
+New programs include a New Media major, the Molloy/CAP21 B.F.A. program in musical theatre, and a four-year degree in Nuclear Medicine Technology.
 Additionally, the Business Division features classes taught by CEOs, CFOs, and other senior leaders from the business world.

 Always Something to Do